redhat-cip/edeploy/docs/AHC.rst

 The overall storage performance compared with disk's tested alone provides a good indicator of controller's ability to sustain a full load.

-Tests are run for 10 seconds first in sequential mode with a 1MB blocksize then with random mode with a 4K blocksize.
+Tests are run for 10 seconds first in sequential mode with a 1MB block-size then with random mode with a 4K block-size.

 By default, tests are not destructive and only perform read access.
 If write tests are expected, please use the **DESTRUCTIVE_MODE** setting.
 Be warned, that using **DESTRUCTIVE_MODE** will really **DESTROY ANY DATA** on your disks.